Paksmagu/VirtualPiano/README.md

 ## SQL
 Inside the SQL folder there are isntall SQL scriptes for the database.

 CreateTables.sql is you generic, create table there will be 2 tables created, 1 for notes 2nd for donators (buyers).
+There exists an automatic trigger on notes table to calculate currentPrice.

 PopulateNotes.sql contains the populate data for Notes table.
 This is where the note prices will be stored and if it's possible to buy a note.
-There exists an automatic trigger on this table to calculate currentPrice.
+This file contains subtext letters (♭₂) so it's needed to use proper encoding when opening / inserting this sql file.

 AlreadyBoughtNoteOwners.sql populates Donators who have already bought notes.